mlcommons/GaNDLF/docs/faq.md

   - [How can I update GaNDLF?](#how-can-i-update-gandlf)
   - [What I have another question?](#what-i-have-another-question)

+### Where do I start?

+The [getting started](https://mlcommons.github.io/GaNDLF/getting_started) page is a good starting point, and provides springboards into appropriate locations in the [usage page](https://mlcommons.github.io/GaNDLF/usage), which is fairly comprehensive.
+If you have any questions, please feel free to [post a support request](https://github.com/mlcommons/GaNDLF/issues/new?assignees=&labels=&template=--questions-help-support.md&title=), and we will do our best to address it ASAP.

+[Back To Top &uarr;](#table-of-contents)

 ### Why do I get the error `pkg_resources.DistributionNotFound: The 'GANDLF' distribution was not found`?

 This means that GaNDLF was not installed correctly.
 Please ensure you have followed the [installation guide](https://mlcommons.github.io/GaNDLF/setup) properly.

-[Back To Top &uarr;](#table-of-contents)

-### Where do I start?

-The [usage](https://mlcommons.github.io/GaNDLF/usage) guide is fairly comprehensive and provides a good starting point.
-If you have any questions, please feel free to [post a support request](https://github.com/mlcommons/GaNDLF/issues/new?assignees=&labels=&template=--questions-help-support.md&title=), and we will do our best to address it ASAP.

 [Back To Top &uarr;](#table-of-contents)